junxit/us-congress-bills-114/bill.md

 ## § 5.
 Operation and powers of the Commission

-- **(a)** *Administrative assistance* The heads of the following agencies shall advise and consult with the Commission on matters within their respective areas of responsibility:
+- **(a)** *Executive branch assistance* The heads of the following agencies shall advise and consult with the Commission on matters within their respective areas of responsibility:
   - **(1)** The Bureau of the Census.
   - **(2)** The Internal Revenue Service.
   - **(3)** The Department of Health and Human Services.